-E. A teacher shall determine whether to promote or retain a pupil in grade in a common school on the basis of the prescribed criteria.
-The governing board, if it reviews the decision of a teacher to promote or retain a pupil in grade in a common school as provided in section 15-342, paragraph 11, shall base its decision on the prescribed criteria.
+E. A teacher shall determine whether to promote or retain a pupil in a grade in a common school on the basis of the prescribed criteria.
+The governing board, if it reviews the decision of a teacher to promote or retain a pupil in a grade in a common school as provided in section 15-342, paragraph 11, shall base its decision on the prescribed criteria.

 F. A governing board may provide and issue certificates of promotion to pupils whom it promotes from the eighth grade of a common school.
 Such certificates shall be signed by the principal or superintendent of schools.
 If there is no principal or superintendent of schools, the certificates shall be signed by the teacher of an eighth grade.
 The certificates shall admit the holders to any high school in the state.

 G. Within any high school district or union high school district, the superintendent of the high school district shall supervise the work of the eighth grade of all schools employing no superintendent or principal.